Overland: Baja Sur - 4/9 - 4/15

 Day 5: We will pack up camp and head north along the highway to explore the town of Mulege and Santa Rosalia.
 This will be a relaxing day to really get a taste of life in Baja.
 There are several neat points of interest...the most being the Santa Rosalia Mission.

-Our day will end in San Ignacio where we will camp along a beautiful river.
+Our day will end in San Ignacio where we will stay in a hotel.

-Day 6: We will head north and spend the day running running an amazing trail north to Guerrero Negro.
-We will spend pretty much the entire day running along the pacific pacific ocean.
+Day 6: We will head north and spend the day running running along the Sea of Cortez towards Bahia de Los Angeles.

 Day 7 : We will convoy as a group back to Mexicali and cross back to the USA.